HNHalstead/Genome_Analysis/Initial_Illumina_init/illumina_fastqc_commands.md

 # Illumina DNA FastQC Commands

-### If module does't load correctly, this step can be done locally
+### If FastQC module does'nt load correctly, this step can be done locally

 #### Load Modules